sarveshggn/HP_Wizard_Battle_Terminal_App/README.md

 # HP_Wizard_Battle_Terminal_App
-This is a dungeons and dragons based Harry Potter terminal based game.
+This is a dungeons and dragons based Harry Potter terminal based game.<br />
-It has characters which have a name and level ---> Creature("Basilisk", 239) Your Hero wizard fights against other wizards/creatures based on his/her level You have 4 options i.e. 1) fight
+It has characters which have a name and level, eg. Creature("Basilisk", 239)<br />
+Your Hero wizard fights against other wizards/creatures based on his/her level<br />
+**You have 4 options**: <br />
+1) Fight
-                        2) run
+2) Run
-                        3) look around
+3) Look Around
-                        4) exit
+4) Exit

 #### Happy Playing
 ****************************Believe in magic you muggle****************************